jhkette/lbsme/README.md

 ### Nextjs ###

 Nextjs is built on the react library.
-It features Server Side rendering (the site renders on the server as well as the clien) which improves SEO.
+It features Server Side rendering (the site renders on the server as well as the client) which improves SEO.
 It also features built in routing - so folder names can be used to create dynamic routes.
-It also allows the devloper to create backend API routes or server functions that are run on the server.[https://nextjs.org/](https://nextjs.org/).
+In additions, another useful feature is that it allows the devloper to create backend API routes or server functions that run on the server.
+For more see: [https://nextjs.org/](https://nextjs.org/).
 [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

  ### Tailwind css ###